Skip to main content

 Centre researchers create and share knowledge in early child development, chronic disease and health.
 View our faculty directory.

-Patient-oriented research led by paediatrician and scientist Jonathon Maguire
+Patient-oriented research led by paediatrician and scientist Jonathon Maguire.

 Professor Elena Comelli is discovering new links between the gut, good health and chronic disease.